patternfly/patternfly-react/packages/patternfly-4/react-catalog-view-extension/src/components/CatalogTile/examples/CatalogTile.md

       href="http://patternfly.org/v4"
       title="Patternfly-React"
       vendor="provided by Red Hat"
+      maxDescriptionLength={-1}
       description={
-        'This is a very long description that should be truncated after 112 characters. ' + '112 is the default but can be overridden if need be.
-You can also provide a custom truncation function ' + 'to truncate the description how you see fit.
+        'This is a very long description that has overriden the default truncation function and should be truncated after a few lines. ' +
+        'The catalog tile has a fixed height and cuts off text as needed.
+You can also provide a custom truncation function ' +
+        'to truncate the description how you see fit.
 It will be passed the description, max length, and id.'
       }
     />